Barcaldine, Queensland: Media

 The Special Broadcasting Service and its sister channels SBS Viceland, SBS World Movies and SBS Food also transmit to Barcaldine.

 Amenities

 Barcaldine has a bowls, tennis clubs, a combined racecourse and showground near the golf course, a historical and folk museum, swimming pool and visitor information centre.

-Barcaldine Regional Council operates a library at 71 Ash Street.
+Barcaldine Regional Council operates a library at 71 Ash Street, with a high-speed ISDN broadband Internet connection to Brisbane (via the National Broadband Network).